Abortion in Romania: Before communism

-Elective abortion care was first legalized in Romanian in 1957 and stayed legal until 1966, when it was again outlawed by Nicolae Ceaușescu.
+Abortion on demand was first legalized in Romanian in 1957 and stayed legal until 1966, when it was again outlawed by Nicolae Ceaușescu.
 It was legalized again after the Romanian Revolution.

 During the communist regime

 While Romania became a communist state at the end of 1947, this section focuses on the time period from 1966 to 1989 during Nicolae Ceaușescu's rule.

 Decree 770

 In 1957 the procedure was officially legalized in Romania, following which 80% of pregnancies ended in abortion, mainly due to the lack of effective contraception.
 By 1966, the national birthrate had fallen from 19.1 per 1,000 in 1960 to 14.3 per 1,000, a decline that was attributed to the legalization of abortion nine years previously.
 In an effort to ensure "normal demographic growth", Decree 770 was authorized by Nicolae Ceaușescu's government.
 The decree criminalized abortion except in the following cases: